Bevy Components

 .

-When we want to get components for our entity we look up that index in each Table
+When we want some components of an entity, Bevy looks up that entity's index in each relevant Table

 or SparseSet